danburzo/domgeom/README.md

 > __Note:__ this is a work in progress.

-A polyfill for the [DOM Geometry interfaces](https://drafts.fxtf.org/geometry/) for JavaScript runtimes that don’t include them.
+A polyfill for the [DOM Geometry Interfaces Level 1](https://drafts.fxtf.org/geometry/) for JavaScript runtimes that don’t include them.

 ## Installation